hfridholm/korsord/NOTES.md

 ## Quick Fixes
 - Add theme to clues.py (for context)
 - Add messages in makefile
-- Write code to create ~/.korsord/ directory at default make
-- Rename korsord.c to gen.c
-- rewrite makefile to also compile korsord.py
 - README.md in source/ explain the algorithm and refrence function names
 - write about the default models
 - write about makefile and scripts in binary